Reading Time: 10 mins

 Responsibility #3: 24/7 Availability

-Establishing office hours will minimize the need for a landlord to be available at all times.
-That said, the landlord should provide an emergency number in the event a pipe bursts and the unit is flooded in the middle of the night.
-Consider hiring someone to be available for these types of situations, if you aren’t able or willing to.
+Establishing office hours will minimize the need for a landlord to be always available.
+That said, the landlord should provide an emergency number if a pipe burst and the unit is flooded in the middle of the night.
+If you aren’t able or willing to, consider hiring someone to be available for these types of situations.

 Responsibility #4: Maintenance